Officials tell senior citizens about proper 911 protocol

 Will also encouraged audience members to make sure they attach a copy of the Save-A-Life form to their refrigerator.
 The form should include up-to-date information about medications, illnesses and next of kin.
 She especially stressed the need for medical personnel to know whether a person has aphasia, which can cause an inability to use words coherently due to a stroke or brain impairment.

-Save-A-Life forms are available at the ambulance barn at Routes 25 and 133, at the Brookfield Department of Social Services and at the Brookfield Police Department.
+Save-A-Life forms are available at the ambulance barn at Routes 25 and 133, at the Brookfield Department of

 A form is also available from social services that will allow people to write advisory notices that pop up with their addresses when they call 911 for emergency services, alerting personnel to illnesses such as aphasia and epilepsy.